 It is imperative to maintain a clean and safe site during construction but the need is magnified during extreme weather events.
-It is in the best interest of everyone to take all practicable steps to protect the health and safety of the workers and the community surrounding the site.
+It is in the best interest of the job and the surrounding community that all practicable steps to protect the health and safety of the workers and the institutions surrounding the site.

-- All open dumpsters loaded with debris, emptied or removed from site to eliminate flying debris that could possibly cause injuries or property damage.
+- All open dumpsters loaded with debris emptied or removed from site to eliminate flying debris that could cause injuries or property damage.

-- Remove all loose material from roof areas and confirm all items are securely fastened and secured due to possible high winds.
+- Remove all loose material from roof areas and confirm all items are securely fastened and secure due to possible High winds.

-- Confirm all windows and doors are closed, locked and sites are secure.
+- Confirm all windows and doors are closed and locked and sites are secure.

-- Confirm that all stored materials are properly strapped down and secured to eliminate potential flying debris that could cause injury or property damage.
+- Confirm that all stored material are properly strapped down and secured to eliminate potential flying debris that could cause injuries or property damage.